Gaspee affair: Legacy

-Governor Wanton responded to this demand by examining the claims made by Aaron Briggs.
-Samuel Tompkins and Samuel Thurston, the proprietors of the Prudence Island farm where Briggs worked, gave testimony challenging his account of June 9.
-Both men stated that Briggs had been present at work the evening of June 9 and early in the morning on June 10.
-Additionally, Wanton received further evidence from two other indentured servants working with Briggs, and both stated that Briggs had been present throughout the night in question.
-Thus, Wanton believed that Briggs was no more than an imposter.
-Duddingston and Montagu challenged Wanton's assertions, Montagu saying that "it is clear to me from many corroborating circumstances, that he is no imposter."

-Historian Joey La Neve DeFrancesco argued that the Gaspee affair resulted from the desire of the colonial elite in Rhode Island to protect their involvement in the triangular slave trade, which formed the backbone of the colony's economy.
-DeFrancesco noted that British regulations had threatened the ability of Rhode Island merchants, many of whom participated in the attack on the Gaspee, to profit from slavery and the industries which were dependent on the slave trade, such as the rum and molasses trades.
-DeFrancesco wrote that the colonists' "supposed fight for liberty was in fact a fight for the freedom to profit from the business of slavery", and claimed that celebrations of the incident in Rhode Island represent "New England’s historical amnesia on slavery."
+Historian Joey La Neve DeFrancesco argues that the Gaspee affair resulted from the desire of the colonial elite in Rhode Island to protect their involvement in the triangular slave trade, which formed the backbone of the colony's economy.
+DeFrancesco notes that British regulations had threatened the ability of Rhode Island merchants (many of whom participated in the attack on the Gaspee) to profit from slavery and the industries which were dependent on the slave trade, such as the rum and molasses trades.
+DeFrancesco states the colonists' "supposed fight for liberty was in fact a fight for the freedom to profit from the business of slavery", and he claims that celebrations of the incident represent "New England’s historical amnesia on slavery."